 Here are five top tips to make returning to work productive and enjoyable:

 Set a realistic alarm.
-Let’s be honest, if you’ve been staying up late (I won’t mention G&Ts) and relaxing all morning over the summer months then a 5am alarm is going to feel pretty terrible!
+Let’s be honest, if you’ve been staying up late and relaxing all morning over the summer months, or enjoying cosy winter lie-ins, then a 5am alarm is going to feel pretty terrible!
 You’ll hit snooze over and over, before finally dragging yourself into the kitchen for coffee a couple of hours later.
 So be realistic and set a time that you know will work for you.
 Remember, you can always make it 5-10 minutes earlier each day for a week until you get to your preferred wake up time.

 Drink a glass of water.
 Keep a bottle by your bed (I love my 24 Bottles ‘Clima’ bottle that keeps water cold overnight) and drink as soon as you wake up.
 Hydration is key to a clear head, so keep drinking water all day long.
 Two litres is a minimum and aim for three or more if you live in a hot climate or exercise for over an hour.